influxdata/docs-v2/content/influxdb/clustered/query-data/execute-queries/optimize-queries.md

 If you [enabled trace logging for the query](#enable-trace-logging-for-a-query), the `trace-id` appears in the `system.queries.trace_id` column for the query run.

 The `system.queries` table is an InfluxDB v3 **debug feature**.
-To enable the feature and query `system.queries`, include an `"iox-debug"` header set to `"true"` and use SQL to query the table
+To enable the feature and query `system.queries`, include an `"iox-debug"` header set to `"true"` and use SQL to query the table.

 The following sample code shows how to use the Python client library to do the following: